jz-feng/terrible-maps/README.md

 Need to get around campus?
 No problem.
 Follow the the glorious chicken leg and count down your steps.
 Want to go to the GTA?
 Better start walking now, you've got a long way to go.
 But worry not, you'll get there eventually.

 Terrible Maps utilizes the Google Maps API for Android.
 It currently only works on a limited number of devices due to Google Maps API's credential restrictions.

+Note: the code in the repo currently uses mock locations services; mock locations must be allowed in developer options